ClickCease

 Orange County Dangerous Intersections and Accident Statistics

-Bisnar Chase has compiled and sorted through a huge amount of data from the SWITRS (State-Wide Integrated Traffic Reports System), which is an online database of traffic incidents that take place in California.
-We aim to display key data about the most dangerous intersections and streets in Orange County to provide an awareness of specific dangers to motorists, pedestrians, and bicyclists within Orange County.
+Bisnar Chase has compiled and sorted through a vast amount of data from the SWITRS (State-Wide Integrated Traffic Reports System), which is an online database of traffic incidents that take place in California.
+We aim to display critical data about the most dangerous intersections and streets in Orange County to raise awareness of specific dangers to motorists, pedestrians, and bicyclists within Orange County.

-The first set of statistics listed below refer to the intersections and streets in Orange County with the most auto accidents from 2015-2019.
-All intersection data refers to accidents resulting in injury or fatality, occuring within 200 feet of the listed cross streets.
+The first set of statistics listed below refers to the intersections and streets in Orange County with the most auto accidents from 2015 to 2020.
+All intersection data refers to accidents resulting in injury or fatality within 200 feet of the listed cross streets.
 Data for the OC streets with the most accidents includes crashes of all kinds, whether or not they resulted in injury.
+Related: Common Causes of Los Angeles Car Accidents

 Orange County Intersections with the Most Accidents